• Skip to primary navigation

 Why Make This

 They are quick and easy to make.
-A bulk batch of these sandwiches takes only 15 minutes to assemble.
+A bulk batch of these Italian sandwiches takes only 15 minutes to assemble.
 I know because making them en masse was one of my first college jobs.

 They taste delicious.
 The combination of savory meats, tangy cheese, creamy herb mayo, crispy lettuce, and juicy tomato just cannot be beat.